9a24f0/wschat/README.md

 # Server

-on `/server/`, compile server with:
+on `server/`, compile server with:
 ```
-tsc server.ts
+tsc
 ```
-After compile, we have `server.js` in `/dist/`, then run the server with:
+After compile, we have `server.js` in `dist/`, then run the server with:
 ```
 node dist/server.js
 ```